 See on Amazon: Skil Sliding Miter Saw

-If you have been around awhile you might be wondering where the old, reliable radial arm saw is on this list of cabinet maker tools.
+If you have been around awhile, you might wonder where the old, reliable radial arm saw is on this list of cabinet maker tools.
 Well, it’s gone.

-For that reason, a sliding miter saw that is capable of cutting up to 12-inches has replaced the radial arm saw.
+Therefore, a sliding miter saw capable of cutting up to 12 inches has replaced the radial arm saw.

 Panel Saw for Cutting Cabinet Plywood

-A plywood track saw lets you cut heavy plywood sheets to size with ease.
-And, with every kitchen project using plywood a track saw is a worthwhile investment.
+A plywood track saw lets you easily cut heavy plywood sheets to size.
+And, with every kitchen project using plywood, a track saw is a worthwhile investment.

-Perhaps you’re thinking the table saw can handle this job.
+Perhaps you think the table saw can handle this job.

 Well, have you tried to crosscut plywood on a table saw?
-While a larger cast iron table saw will have an easier time, most small table saws are inaccurate.
+While a larger cast iron table saw will have an easier time, most small ones are inaccurate.

 Nail Guns Bring Everything Together